Gudbjerg/va-report-watcher/README.md

 This project supports per-watcher recipient lists so individual scrapers can notify different groups.

-- ESUNDHED_TO_EMAIL — comma-separated recipients for the eSundhed watcher
+- ESUNDHED_TO_EMAIL — comma-separated recipients for the Sundhedsdatabank watcher
 - VA_TO_EMAIL — comma-separated recipients for the VA watcher
 - ESUNDHED_FROM_EMAIL / VA_FROM_EMAIL — optional From address overrides for each watcher
 - TO_EMAIL — global fallback recipient list used when a watcher-specific list is not set